 Australia refuses to recognise the Aboriginal passport.
 Aborigines can re-enter their country through Australian customs using the Aboriginal Provisional Government (APG) issued travel document, but not without some form of harassment from officials.
 The Australian passport or some other form of identification is required for smooth re-entry.

 While it is possible to travel overseas with the Aboriginal passport, another passport should still be carried with you for backup.
-The Aboriginal passport has been used to enter several countries including Libya (1988), Switzerland (1990), Norway (1990), Mohawk nation (2014), and the Solomon Islands (2015).
+The Aboriginal passport has been used to enter several countries including Libya (1988), Switzerland (1990), Norway (1990), Haudenosaunee Confederacy (2014), and the Solomon Islands (2015).

 It is used domestically for identification purposes with a variety of organizations including airlines and banks.
 There is no guarantee however that any such organizations will accept the Aboriginal passport, and you should have backup identification in these situations also.
 If any organization refuses to accept the Aboriginal passport as a form of identification, contact your local Aboriginal legal service for assistance, and let the APG know (send an email detailing your situation to email@example.com).